meetkg/ChatBot-Angular/README.md

 # ChitChatHub

-ChitChatHub is a responsive web-based chat application developed using Angular.
-It's designed to facilitate real-time communication with features like message editing and automated response handling.
-This application is an ideal showcase of Angular capabilities in building dynamic and interactive web applications.
+ChitChatHub is an innovative web-based chat application developed using Angular.
+It integrates with an open-source language model or OpenAI APIs to provide a ChatGPT-like conversational experience.
+This application exemplifies the use of advanced AI models in creating interactive and intelligent chat interfaces.

 ## Features

+- **AI-Enhanced Chat**: Leverages an open-source language model or OpenAI APIs for intelligent and dynamic conversations.
-- **Real-Time Messaging**: Allows users to send and receive messages instantly.
+- **Real-Time Messaging**: Users can send and receive messages instantly with AI-driven responses.
-- **Message Editing**: Users can edit their messages after sending them.
+- **Message Editing**: Provides the ability for users to edit their messages post sending.
-- **Automated Responses**: Incorporates functionality to process and respond to user inputs.
-- **Responsive Design**: The application is designed to be fully responsive, providing a seamless experience across various devices.
+- **Responsive Design**: Fully responsive, ensuring a consistent user experience across various devices.
+- **Automated Responses**: Handles user inputs and generates automated responses using AI technology.

 ## Technology Stack

 - **Frontend**: Angular
+- **AI Integration**: Open-source language model / OpenAI APIs
 - **Testing**: Angular Testing Framework

 ## Getting Started